-Update: June 9, 2014 — Twenty-two states and the District of Columbia require that motorists give bicyclists at least 3 feet of clearance when passing.
+Update: Sept.
+16, 2014 — Twenty-four states and the District of Columbia require that motorists give bicyclists at least 3 feet of clearance when passing.

 The only other governor to reject a 3-foot passing bill has been Texas Gov. Rick Perry.

-In Ohio, a three-foot passing bill (House Bill 145) is currently before the House after passing the House Transportation Committee.
+Ohio currently has a 3-foot passing bill in the legislature.
+House Bill 145 is currently before the House chamber after passing out of the House Transportation Committee.

 In 2011, Pennsylvania enacted a bill that requires a 4-foot gap.